 Fidalgo Island boasts over fifty miles of forested trails, ideal for running, hiking, and mountain biking.
 The island is dominated by Mt.
 Erie, with four lakes, and wonderful scenic views of the sound.
 Anacortes is home to the second-largest bare-boat charter fleet in the world, as well as burgeoning whale watching, kayaking, and fishing operations.

 The cultural attractions are many and varied.
 The community theatre has been operating continuously since 1964, staging six plays each year.
 There is a vibrant restaurant and gallery scene, with an art walk on the first Friday of each month.
 The Old Town area hosts a number of pubs with nightly music.
 The Anacortes Arts Festival in August draws 80,000 visitors over a busy weekend.
-Other annual events: Salmon Derby (March), Spring Wine Festival (April), Spring Boat Show (April), Island Chicks Vintage Market (April and November), Trawler Fest (May), Waterfront Festival (June), Shipwreck Day (July), Oyster Run (September), Bier on the Pier (October), and the Fall Boat Show (October).
+Other annual events: Salmon Derby (March), Spring Wine Festival (April), Anacortes Boat & Yacht Show (May), Vintage Market (April and October), Waterfront Festival (June), Shipwreck Day (July), Oyster Run (September), and Bier on the Pier (October).
 The close proximity to two major metropolitan areas provides added variety.